This guide describes how to create your first static website with Solidify Project engine.

 config.yaml

 To change default website content, please refer to Folders structure section.
-It will describe what is inside src
+It will describe what is inside src folder and how it affects the final website.

-After making changes you can render your website by executing the following command from MySite
+After making changes you can render your website by executing the following command from MySite folder.

 solidify.bat render